Graduate Students

 Project title: Improving engagement to care in early psychosis services: Examining the interaction of past adverse events, substance use, and stigma with a brief engagement-focused intervention

-After completing an undergraduate degree in psychology at the University of Alberta, Joey moved to Halifax to work with the research team at the Nova Scotia Early Psychosis Program (NSEPP) and start a MSc in Psychiatry Research.
-Joey’s work focuses primarily on treatment engagement among individuals with early phase psychosis, especially the factors which impact engagement with early intervention services such as the NSEPP.
-Outside of psychiatry, Joey is passionate about critical disability studies, gender studies, drawing and painting, and horror media.
+After completing an undergraduate degree in psychology at the University of Alberta, Lilith moved to Halifax to work with the research team at the Nova Scotia Early Psychosis Program (NSEPP) and start a MSc in Psychiatry Research.
+Her work focuses primarily on the relationship between determinants of treatment engagement among individuals with early phase psychosis and their response to a brief engagement-focused psychotherapeutic intervention.
+Outside of psychiatry, Lilith is a budding seamstress, frequenter of the Halifax hardcore/metal scene, and enjoyer of the odd and macabre.

 Name: Maxwell Seward